Driving the 3D Printing Technologies That Will Revolutionize Manufacturing

 3D Printing by an Industry Pioneer

-In addition to introducing 3D printers to Japan, SOLIZE has worked for more than 25 years in3D printing.
+In addition to introducing 3D printers to Japan, SOLIZE has worked for more than 30 years in 3D printing.
 We own the most high-end 3D printers of any company in Japan.
 Although 3D printers have made evolutionary leaps in recent years, customer demands have grown to match in complexity, meaning both flexibility and technical skills need to be addressed.

 For example, SOLIZE contributes to development process improvements with added value via reduced costs.
 We do this though measures such as producing peripheral components as well as those ordered, assembling the set, and delivering as a unit.
 Furthermore, we also develop molding conditions for new materials and offer proposals using them, in addition to component production.

 We can offer these services thanks to our years of experience and proven record with 3D printing technology.
 Of course, this is also because of our high-quality engineers working on production sites, who are capable of handling 3D printers easily.
 Our engineers are born to take on challenges and produce new proposals from the field each day.